Divine Comedy: Christian

 The Divine Comedy's language is often derived from the phraseology of the Vulgate.
 This was the only translation of the Bible Dante had access to, as it was one the vast majority of scribes were willing to copy during the Middle Ages.
 This includes five hundred or so direct quotes and references Dante derives from the Bible (or his memory of it).
 Dante also treats the Bible as a final authority on any matter, including on subjects scripture only approaches allegorically.

 The Divine Comedy is also a product of Scholasticism, especially as expressed by St. Thomas Aquinas.
 This influence is most pronounced in the Paradiso, where the text's portrayals of God, the beatific vision, and substantial forms all align with scholastic doctrine.
 It is also in the Paradiso that Aquinas and fellow scholastic St. Bonaventure appear as characters, introducing Dante to all of Heaven's wisest souls.
+Consequently, the Divine Comedy has been called "the Summa in verse".
 Despite all this, there are issues on which Dante diverges from the scholastic doctrine, such as in his unbridled praise for poetry.

+The Apocalypse of Peter is one of the earliest examples of a Christian-Jewish katabasis, a genre of explicit depictions of heaven and hell.
+Later works inspired by it include the Apocalypse of Thomas in the 2nd–4th century, and more importantly, the Apocalypse of Paul in the 4th century.
+Despite a lack of "official" approval, the Apocalypse of Paul would go on to be popular for centuries, possibly due to its popularity among the medieval monks that copied and preserved manuscripts in the turbulent centuries following the fall of the Western Roman Empire.
+The Divine Comedy belongs to the same genre and was influenced by the Apocalypse of Paul.